Alasow2001/NodeJS/README.md

   This can be used to generate a README.md file about any projects instantly just be answering the questions generated through the project.

   ## License
-  This project is currently under: MIT
+  This project is currently under the following license: MIT

   ## Contributing
   The following people are the ones who are contributing to the project: